EnzoBuscaglia/buda_task_api/README.md

 python manage.py createsuperuser
 ```

-Access the admin view browsing to: http://localhost:5000/admin (to check spreads threshold alert)
+Access the admin view browsing to: http://localhost:5000/admin (to check spreads threshold alert).
+To log-in use dummy user: devdev, pass: 123456.

 ## Hit the API: